 How do we perceive contrast sensitivity?

-- Ganglion cells have antagonistic center (center excitatory and surrounding inhibitory or center inhibitory and surrounding excitatory) surround organization
+- Ganglion cells have antagonistic centre (centre excitatory and surrounding inhibitory or centre inhibitory and surrounding excitatory) surround organization

-- Receptive fields respond to ratios of luminance(the difference in luminance between the colors) instead of absolute luminance(original luminance)
+- Receptive fields respond to ratios of luminance(the difference in luminance between the colours) instead of absolute luminance(original luminance)

 How much contrast can we perceive?

-- Human visual system is most sensitive in detecting contrast differences occurring at 4 -6 cycles per degree which means we have receptive fields for spatial frequency of 4 -6 cycles per degree.
+- The human visual system is most sensitive in detecting contrast differences occurring at 4 -6 cycles per degree which means we have receptive fields for the spatial frequency of 4 -6 cycles per degree.

-- The high-frequency cut-off: Stimuli smaller than the center receptive field only produces a partial response from the ganglion cells due to the optical limitations of the visual system’s ability to resolve detail.
+- The high-frequency cut-off: Stimuli smaller than the centre receptive field only produces a partial response from the ganglion cells due to the optical limitations of the visual system’s ability to resolve detail.

 What is CSF(Contrast sensitivity function)?

-- The manner in which contrast sensitivity changes as function of spatial frequency of the target.
+- The manner in which contrast sensitivity changes as a function of the spatial frequency of the target.